Australia's Afterpay settles with California regulator for loans issued without licence

 ($1 = 1.6399 Australian dollars)

-(Reporting by Anushka Trivedi and Nikhil Kurian Nainan in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Anushka Trivedi and Nikhil Kurian Nainan in Bengaluru; Editing by Arun Koyyur and Christopher Cushing)

 ((NikhilKurian.Nainan@thomsonreuters.com; Twitter: @NikhilKurianN; +91 806 182 2724))